2023-IDATA2304-G14/Semester-Project/protocol.md

 TODO - describe what each network node does and when.
 Some periodic events?
 Some reaction on incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+### Greenhouse server
+The greenhouse server is the main node in the network.
+It listens for incoming connections from clients.

 ## Connection and state